bilke/Craft-Docs/source/plugins/components/fieldtypes.rst

        public function defineContentAttribute()
        {
-           return AttributeType::Mixed;
+           return AttributeType::Number;
        }
    }

-You may also set ``defineContentAttribute()`` to return ``false`` if your fieldtype doesn’t need its own column in the content table.
-This might be the case if your fieldtype stores its content in its own database table, for instance.
+If your fieldtype is storing data in its own table, and doesn’t have any use for a column within the main `content` table, you may also set ``defineContentAttribute()`` to return ``false``.

 Modifying your Input’s Post Data
 --------------------------------